Plants of the Cimicifuga genus are hardy perennials that flower from the middle until late on in the summer.

 Germination of Cimicifuga can take anything from one month to one year.

-Seedlings should be planted out in mid-spring or autumn with a spacing of 60 cm to 1 metre, dependent upon the size of the species.
+Seedlings should be planted out in mid-spring or autumn.
+Use a spacing of 60 cm to 1 metre (24 to 40 inches), dependent upon the size of the species.